johnathaningle/CityYouthMatrix/README.md

 pip install -r requirements.txt
 ```

 To setup the database run `python manage.py migrate`.
-This will initialize a local SQLite databases with the appropriate tables.
+This will initialize a local SQLite database with the appropriate tables.

 Next, open a shell into the app with `python manage.py shell` and execute the following lines (substituting the desired values) to create a superuser: